Publications

 A Screening Perspective on Experimental Zones (with Yiqing Xing) China Economic Review Vol. 77, Issue 1 , February 2023

-Informal Economy and State Capacity (with Yiqing Xing) Forthcoming China Economic Quarterly
+Informal Economy, State Capacity and Local Innovation (with Yiqing Xing) China Economic Quarterly Vol. 24, No. 3, May 2024

 Working Papers

-Governmental System and Economic Volatility under Democracy (with Christopher Li, Giulia Venturini and Weifeng Zhong) Reject & Resubmit JLEO
+Governmental System and Economic Volatility under Democracy (with Christopher Li, He Wang, Zitong Zhang and Weifeng Zhong)

 A Theory of Multiplexity: Sustaining Cooperation with Multiple Relationships (with Wei Huang and Yiqing Xing)